CAN WE TURN OUR BACK ON THESE FACTS?

 Addressing chronic homelessness is a priority focus in Arizona’s efforts to end homelessness.
 ‘Chronically homeless’ means a person has experienced homelessness more than four times in the past three years or has been homeless for one or more continuous year and has a disabling medical, mental or addictive condition.
 Jim became homeless when he stepped out of a program by a mental health agency helping him with rent.
 The apartment complex was filled with other challenged people and was very chaotic.
 Jim has Epileptic seizures which make communal living (shelters) difficult.
 He determined that the safest place to sleep was on the sidewalk with those who call Safe Park (on Church between Congress and Broadway) their home.
 Finding this ‘not so safe,’ he made a decision to move to a rural community and even found housing there, but he is now without needed medical care for his Epilepsy.

 Chronically homeless individuals make up the most vulnerable, the most visible, and the most difficult population to serve.
 Many have lived on the streets for years and have difficulty transitioning to housing and reconnecting with community.
 They are predominately single (94 percent) and are the highest users of emergency rooms and hospital services.
 They are also the most likely to die on the streets if a system to house them is not provided.
-During the *2014 Point-In-Time (PIT) survey, 2,110 homeless persons were counted living on the streets in Pima County, Arizona.
 John is 60+ and unable to obtain an AZ Identification card as he was born at home in TX and there was no record of his birth.
 He is always seen with an overflowing shopping cart with food and items to help improve his camp.
-John cannot get services or even a low income bus card due to his lack of ID.
+John cannot get services or even a low income bus card due to his lack of ID. (“John” was a victim of COVID in 2021)

 Unaccompanied homeless youth, often referred to as “youth on their own”, are the most difficult subpopulation of homelessness to quantify.
 This category includes young people who have run away from home, been thrown out of their homes or abandoned by parents or guardians.
 It also includes youth who have aged out of the foster care system and have no resources or family connections on which to rely.
-During the Point-In-Time survey conducted in January of 2014, 213 youth and children were reported as living on the streets and another 504 were living in emergency shelters or transitional housing throughout the state.
 Leslie, having gone from foster home to foster home, was now 18 and opted to go out on her own.
 She quickly found she was no longer welcome on friend’s couches and now sleeps in a drainage tunnel, often resulting to prostitution to buy necessities.

 StreetSmarts: Your homeless news source: